Hospitality, Tourism and Event Management

 5a) Graduates will demonstrate the ability to frame and analyze problems.

-5b) Graduates will develop HTMS research methods.
+5b) Graduates will develope HTMS research methods.

 HTMS Students will become proficient in the development of group dynamic and teamwork abilities.